Natural disasters can occur at any time. Some, such as storms that precede floods, provide warnings.

 (modernsurvivalblog.com)

-Ken Jorgustin's survival blog focuses on a wide variety of preparedness topics varying from short to long term actions and solutions for wide-ranging scenarios of preparation… for daily life, disaster, or even SHTF collapse.
-Subjects include situational and risk awareness, the dangers, systemic risks, and avoidance of dependence upon the major 'modern' systems that we take for granted, topics of self-reliance and self-sufficiency, and practical solutions to living a way of life while surviving these uncertain times.3.
-SHTF Plan
+Subjects include situational and risk awareness; the dangers and systemic risks; avoiding dependence on the major 'modern' systems we take for granted; topics of self-reliance and self-sufficiency; and practical solutions for living a way of life while surviving these uncertain times.

 (shtfplan.com)